USRSE/usrse.github.io/_events/2022/2022-04-community-call.md

 The next community call will be on April 14, 2022 at 12ET/11CT/10MT/9PT.

-This months community call session will feature a series of lightning talks from community members on new technologies.
+This month's community call session will feature a series of lightning talks from community members on new technologies.
 We are planning 5 talks in 50 minutes that will give a quick look at some new RSE related technology that might be of interest to others.